Frano Selak: Lottery win and international attention

 In 2010, Selak decided to give most of the remaining money away to relatives, friends, music groups, and schools, buying the former 25 cars and several cows while providing instruments and furniture for the latter.
 He sold the Senj house for €70,000 and the two apartments for €30,000 each.
-He decided to live a frugal lifestyle and live off of his military pension of 3,000 kuna or €400.
+He decided to live a frugal lifestyle and live off of his monthly military pension, which was either 1,800 kuna (€240) or 3,000 kuna (€400).

 In 2014, Selak had a heart attack while out for a walk, checking himself into the nearby hospital of Sisak, where he spent 18 days before being released.
 In May of the same year, the New York-based YouTube channel This & That Visuals uploaded a three-minute animation of Selak's claims of near fatal accidents and later lottery win.
 According to Jutarnji list, Selak himself disliked the video for mixing up details, depicting him with a mustache, and calling him "the happiest man in the world", as he was actually unhappy about his small pension.
 He was also discontent with the monetization of his story and said the channel could "at least sent me $1000".
 The main animator, David Ransom, apologised for any offense and said he would "amend the video to more accurately represent his image, and add or remove any details he wants".
+Selak's wife subsequently told him to charge money for interviews.